 ARM (Adjustable Rate Mortgage): An ARM is a mortgage with an interest that can increase or decrease depending on various factors.
-Adjustable-rate mortgages often begin with low interest rates, even below market rate sometimes, but the rate does increase or decrease based off a standard financial index set by the Federal Reserve or the London Interbank Offered Rate (LIBOR).
+Adjustable-rate mortgages often begin with low-interest rates, even below market rate sometimes, but the rate does increase or decrease based on a standard financial index set by the Federal Reserve or the London Interbank Offered Rate (LIBOR).

 CD (Closing Disclosure): The Closing Disclosure is a 5-page form provided to you by your lender usually 3 days prior to closing.
 The final terms and costs of your mortgage are outlined in the CD.
 This document is very important to review thoroughly so there are no surprises at closing.

 DTI (Debt-to-Income) ratio: The debt-to-income ratio compares your monthly gross income to your monthly debt payments.
 Simply put, lenders look at the percentage of your monthly gross income that is paid towards your debt payments every month.

 FICO (Fair Isaac Corporation): FICO is the first company to offer a credit risk model represented by a score.
 The credit score model FICO is still the primary method to determine your creditworthiness.